 Bradford A. Woodworth, M.D.

-.
-This can create even more problems because now there are both mechanical barriers AND thick mucus.
+Additionally, nearly all patients with this disease will have swelling of the mucosa and thickened, non-moving mucus that leads to sinus blockage.
+Subsequent infections then develop inside of the sinuses.
+When swelling becomes severe, large bags of watery inflamed skin may form called polyps (see chronic sinusitis with nasal polyps).
+This creates further mechanical obstruction in addition to the thick mucus.
 People with CF may develop significant sinus pain and infections.
 Also, the bacteria that grow inside of their sinuses can infect their lungs and worsen the lung disease that is already present.

-– Autosomal Recessive Inheritance.
+Figure 1 – Autosomal Recessive Inheritance.
 If one parent is a carrier, then two out of four children will be carriers (note half blue/half black illustration).
 If BOTH parents are carriers, then one child will be affected, two will be carriers, and one will not have carrier status or the disease.